biobakery/omnibus-and-maaslin2-rscripts-and-hmp2-data/High-dimensional testing lab tutorial.md

 ...
 ```

-Filter for beta diversity (we will keep species as is for alpha diversity):
+For beta diversity (and feature-wise) calculations, we usually apply a prevalence/abundance filter to remove low level noise and improve power.
+However, for alpha diversity, this will reduce the (possibly real) differences in complexity between samples.

 Check the dimensions of species pre-filtering:
 ```